MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hpc/Stop-HpcTask.md

 ## PARAMETERS

 ### -Force
-Stops the task immediately without using the grace period for task cancelation.
+Stops the task immediately without using the grace period for task cancellation.
-Only tasks that respond when the user types CTRL+BREAK can use the grace period for task cancelation.
+Only tasks that respond when the user types CTRL+BREAK can use the grace period for task cancellation.

 ```yaml
 Type: SwitchParameter